bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 * [[HD2 Tools]] - Set up your computer to work with the HD2.
 * [[HD2 Radio and HSPL]] - Installing a Hard SPL is the Windows Mobile equivalent of rooting; making it safe and easy to flash the NAND

-### HD2 Operating Systems

-Descriptions of the history, the functions, and the workings of the various operating systems on the HD2.

-* [[Android|HD2 Android]] - Google's famous open-source mobile platform that took the world by storm and putt Apple on the defensive.
-Large selection of apps, huge freedom in customization.
-* [[Windows Phone 7|HD2 WP7]] - You may not expect great things from Microsoft, but Windows Phone 7 can truly be said to be the ideal mobile platform.
-Sadly, it only has a small, albeit beautiful library of apps.
-* [[Linux|HD2 Linux]] - *(in development)* Full blown GNU/Linux on the HD2.
-Still needs some work, but the allure of the desktop on a smartphone lives on.
-* [[Firefox OS|HD2 Firefox OS]] - *(research stages)* Some XDA frontiersmen are looking into the experimental Firefox OS for the HD2.
-* [[Windows Mobile 6|HD2 WM6]] - *(defunct)* This is the original operating system on the HD2.
-It's best days were behind it by the time it was on the HD2.
-Still, the HD2 played an important part as both XDA's last Windows Mobile phone and first serious Android smartphone.

 ### HD2 Bootloaders

 > Note: Installing a bootloader removes Windows Mobile 6.
 Not that it will be missed.